hafsahsiddiqui/sql-projects/A24 Films/README.md

 FROM a24_movies
 GROUP BY target_age_group;
 ```
-Answer: This helps A24 tailor content and marketing—for example, focusing more on Gen Z stories if that audience drives the highest ROI.
+Description: This helps A24 tailor content and marketing—for example, focusing more on Gen Z stories if that audience drives the highest ROI.

 ### 🧠 4.
 Critical Reception
 a.
 Top Films by Critics-Audience Gap